syncfusion-content/wpf-docs/wpf/Grid/Working-with-Grid.md

 <tr>
 <td>
 MaxLength</td><td>
-Holds the value for maximum records to be considered while calculating cellcontentsize.
+Holds the value for maximum records to be considered while calculating cell content size.
 Default value is 1000.
 Set as -1 to consider all values.</td><td>
 Normal</td><td>
 int</td><td>
 MaxLength</td></tr>